Jump to ratings and reviews

 One thing that I was waiting for in the book since Weber is used so extensively throughout, was a discussion of the nuances in Weber's theories of rationality and four types of social action and how Graeber sees these playing out.
 He does go heavily into philosophical history of the concept of rationality but then ignores Weber's 4 types which might have been helpful to the project.

-Profile Image for Lewis Hodgson.
+Profile Image for Lewis H.

 11 reviews